 It is the responsibility of the school to ensure that only those with a professional involvement, e.g. the Designated Senior Person (DSP) and the Headteacher, have access to any safeguarding records.
-At all other times they should be kept securely locked and separate from the child or young person's main file.
+At all other times they should be stored securely either electronically or locked in a filing cabinet and separate from the child or young person's main file.